nasaharvest/openmapflow/README.md

 # OpenMapFlow 🌍
-A tool for creating maps with machine learning models and earth observation data.
+Creating maps with machine learning models and earth observation data.

 ### How it works